rust-lang/rust/active/0243-trait-based-exception-handling.md

    (This perhaps ties into the subtyping angle: `Ipv4Addr` is clearly not a supertype of `u32`.)

 ## Forwards-compatibility

 If we later want to generalize this feature to other types such as `Option`, as described below, will we be able to do so while maintaining backwards-compatibility?

+## Monadic do notation

+There have been many comparisons drawn between this syntax and monadic do notation.
+Before stabilizing, we should determine whether we plan to make changes to better align this feature with a possible `do` notation (for example, by removing the implicit `Ok` at the end of a `catch` block).
+Note that such a notation would have to extend the standard monadic bind to accommodate rich control flow like `break`, `continue`, and `return`.

 # Drawbacks